danthedeckie/pc.py/README.md

 [![Build Status](https://travis-ci.org/danthedeckie/pc.py.svg?branch=master)](https://travis-ci.org/danthedeckie/pc.py) [![Coverage Status](https://img.shields.io/coveralls/danthedeckie/pc.py.svg)](https://coveralls.io/r/danthedeckie/pc.py?branch=master)

-PC, a simple python parser/combinator attempt, with then intention of parsing PHP (eventually), in a whitespace sensative manner, so that it can either be cleaned up, or otherwise useful.
+PC, a simple python parser/combinator attempt, with the intention of parsing PHP (eventually), in a whitespace sensative manner, so that it can either be cleaned up, or otherwise useful.

 Mainly because I've never written a parser-combinator lib before, and it looked interesting.

+I've avoided using any regexps at all so far.
+The total parser/library is around 400 lines, about 100 of which are comments/docstrings/blank, so it should be very easy to read through and understand.

 ## The main primatives: